Affiliate Disclosure: As an Amazon Associate I earn from qualifying purchases. Details

-An open-heart design is a fancy feature in mechanical timepieces that always catches an eye.
-That’s why we’ve included yet another skeleton watch (though a modest one) into the best automatic wristwatches below the $500 line.
+An open-heart design is a fancy feature in mechanical timepieces that always catches the eye.
+That’s why we’ve included yet another skeleton watch (though a modest one this time) among the best automatic wristwatches.

 An archetypal dress watch as the Bambino Open-Heart is, there are not many exclusivities on the dial, except for the open circle, of course.
 The basics you’ll find from all of the dress pieces include the three hands, hour markers, and the logo.

-Quality-wise, the watch is made of durable stainless steel, the dial is covered with domed mineral crystal, and the timekeeping runs on a Japanese 22-jewel self-winding mechanism.
+Quality-wise, the watch is made of durable stainless steel, the dial is covered with domed mineral crystal, and the strap is of comfortable leather.